mabreyes/dlsu-lecture-slides/presentation/mlp.md

 ---

-# Quick Quiz: Test Your Knowledge!
+# Quick Quiz: Test Your Knowledge

 ## Which of these problems can a single-layer perceptron solve?

 A) XOR problem
 B) Linear classification
 C) Image recognition